Here's the thing about social anxiety... it's frustrating!

 My best life is about taking action to reach my goals instead of daydreaming about what it could be like but never doing anything to make it a reality.

 That may not sound like much to some of you and if that's the case, perhaps this isn't the blog for you.
 But I'm certain that some of you resonate with this.
 You know deep down that to go after you big ideas and carry out your dreams, you just need a little confidence and the sky's the limit.

-If this resonates with you, you’re in the right place and I hope you’ll stick around.
+If this resonates with you, you're in the right place.

 What You’ll Find Here

 Through the blog, you’ll learn how social anxiety really works and what small but significant changes you can make in your life to start overcoming your anxiety.
-Every blog post will have action steps for you to take designed to help you practice the skills needed to overcome social anxiety.
+Most blog posts will have action steps for you to take designed to help you practice the skills you need to overcome social anxiety in some small way.

-In addition to blog post action steps, you can also take part in challenges to help add the best strategies into your daily life.
+In addition to blog posts, you can also take part in challenges to help add the best strategies into your daily life.
 The challenges and activities will be given out to my email list subscribers.

 Plus, you won’t be alone.
 As a reader of Discarded Anxiety, you’ll become a part of our thriving community of readers who are taking this journey alongside you.
 Feel free to share your thought, feelings, and questions in the comments of any blog post.
 I respond to every comment and love interacting with you.